petek222/homework4-influxdb/README.md

 	> use database tweet

-Then execute the InfluxDB_connection_load-tweets.ipynb in colab  to load the nashville tweets database into influxDb:
+Then execute the test_connection_and_load_tweets.ipynb in colab  to load the nashville tweets database into AWS influxDB: